-Trails and recreational activites.
+Trails and recreational activities

 Welcome!
 We’re glad you’re here!

-The Friends of Hennepin Canal was formed to preserve, protect, and enhance the park experience at the Hennepin Canal State Park.
+The Friends of the Hennepin Canal was formed to preserve, protect, and enhance the park experience at the Hennepin Canal State Park.
 Funding supports maintenance, recreational, historical, and educational opportunities.

-Edmund Herrman
+Edmund Herrmann

 1935-2023